 Even if it is something of continuing professional interest, I really don’t want to talk about it outside business hours — unless it’s precisely related to something I’m on deadline for right that very moment.
 If you don’t get around to Twittersearching your product name until well after the cocktail hour, well, that’s more an indication that you don’t yet understand that Twitter is a real-time medium.
 That’s your problem, not mine.

 My telephone habits

 In general, I don’t answer the phone if there’s no caller ID, if I don’t immediately recognise the number, or if I’m giving attention to someone or something else.
 Like eating.
 Or finishing the article I’m writing.
 Or in a meeting.

 Indeed, I think people who answer their phone during meetings are rude beyond belief.
-Someone has carved time out of their schedule to meet with you and give you their sole attention!
+Someone has carved time out of their schedule to meet with you and given you their sole attention!
 Do you answer the phone with “I can’t talk now, I’m in a meeting”?
 Well if you can’t talk now, why the fuck did you answer the phone?
 God invented voicemail for a reason.
 When this idiocy happens, I’ve been known to stand up, gather my papers and say, “How about I come back when you’re ready?”

 Should I not answer the phone, that doesn’t mean I won’t be able to call you back within moments — if you leave a message.
 I may simply be finishing typing a few sentences before the thoughts slip out of my head.
 If you’ve gone to the trouble of calling but don’t leave a message, I’ll know that you’re an idiot.

 If you’re trying to sell me something, or ask for money, don’t even bother.
 If I do pick up the call and the first word I hear is a robotic “Congratulations” I will hang up immediately.